Skip to main content

-When using the StableFX API to deliver the funds onchain for an FX trade, you must grant an allowance to the Permit2 contract.
-This allows the Permit2 contract to transfer the USDC from your wallet to the FxEscrow contract.
-This guide shows an example of how to grant a USDC token allowance to the Permit2 contract.
+This guide shows an example of how to grant a USDC token allowance to the Permit2 contract using a Circle Wallets developer-controlled wallet.
 The Permit2 documentation provides additional examples of how to grant this allowance.
+When using the StableFX API to deliver the funds onchain for an FX trade, you must grant an allowance to the Permit2 contract for the token you are funding.
+This allows the Permit2 contract to transfer the token from your wallet to the FxEscrow contract.

 Before you begin, ensure you have: